Mariusrik/PG4300-grp10/README.md

 Noone :)

 #### Deployment instructions
 To deploy the application on your local machine, use commandpromt/bash to locate your project folder.
-Tehn make sure port 3000 is free to use, if not change the port in docker-compose.yml.
+Then make sure port 3000 is free to use, if not change the port in docker-compose.yml.
 From inside the folder issue these commands
 ```
   docker-compose build
 ```